1994 Brandenburg state election

 The 1994 Brandenburg state election was held on 11 September 1994 to elect the members of the 2nd Landtag of Brandenburg.
 The incumbent government was a traffic light coalition of the Social Democratic Party (SPD), Free Democratic Party (FDP) and The Greens, led by Minister-President Manfred Stolpe.
 The SPD achieved a 16 percent swing in its favour and won an absolute majority with 54% of the vote, while both of its coalition partners lost their seats.
 The Christian Democratic Union (CDU) suffered a major swing against it, falling to 18.7 percent.
 The Party of Democratic Socialism (PDS) also finished on 18.7 percent, just 72 votes behind the CDU.
 Minister-President Stolpe continued in office.

 This election marked the first, last, and only time that a party gained an absolute majority in Brandenburg.
 In addition, this was also the first and last time that a party won all single-member constituencies (44).

+As of 2024, this is the most recent Brandenburg state election, where a party received more than 50% of the vote.